Latest revision: Cabinet Order No. 127 of March 31, 2017

 (viii)any other relevant matters.

-(5)Paragraph (3) applies when the undertaking accepted pursuant to the provisions of the first sentence of paragraph (8) of Article 8 of the Act (including the cases where applied pursuant to the first sentence of paragraph (14), paragraphs (24) and (28) of that Article and the cases where paragraph (24) of that Article applies pursuant to paragraph (31) thereof) is requested to be altered (including alteration of its effective period) pursuant to the provisions of paragraph (21) of that Article, as applied pursuant to paragraph (31) of that Article.
+(5)Paragraph (3) applies mutatis mutandis when the undertaking accepted pursuant to the provisions of the first sentence of paragraph (8) of Article 8 of the Act (including the cases where applied mutatis mutandis pursuant to the first sentence of paragraph (14), paragraphs (24) and (28) of that Article and the cases where paragraph (24) of that Article applies mutatis mutandis pursuant to paragraph (31) thereof) is requested to be altered (including alteration of its effective period) pursuant to the provisions of paragraph (21) of that Article, as applied mutatis mutandis pursuant to paragraph (31) of that Article.

-(7)If a person who has been requested to submit the written summary referred to in the preceding paragraph considers that the confidential evidence, etc. provided for in that paragraph cannot be so summarized, the person shall submit to the Minister of Finance a document stating that fact and the reason therefor.
+(7)If a person who has been requested to submit a written summary referred to in the preceding paragraph considers that the confidential evidence, etc. provided for in that paragraph cannot be so summarized, the person shall submit to the Minister of Finance a document stating this and the reason therefor.

-(8)When a person who has been requested to submit the written summary of the confidential evidence, etc. pursuant to the provisions of paragraph (6) fails to submit the summary prescribed in the preceding two paragraphs or when the contents submitted by the person pursuant to the provisions of the preceding two paragraphs are found inappropriate, the Minister of Finance may elect not to examine the confidential evidence, etc.
+(8)When a person who has been requested to submit a written summary of the confidential evidence, etc. pursuant to the provisions of paragraph (6) fails to submit the documents prescribed in the preceding two paragraphs or when the contents of the documents submitted by the person pursuant to the provisions of the preceding two paragraphs are found inappropriate, the Minister of Finance may elect not to examine the confidential evidence, etc.

 (Notification of initiation of investigation, etc.)

-Article 8.When a decision has been taken to initiate an investigation referred to in paragraph (5), (13), (22) (including the cases where applied pursuant to paragraph (31) of Article 8 of the Act) or (27) of Article 8 of the Act (hereinafter simply referred to as “investigation”, except in Article 14, paragraph (1) (excluding the items thereof) of Article 16, Article 17 and Article 19), the Minister of Finance shall promptly notify in writing the directly interested persons of the decision and the matters as set forth in the following and shall also give in the official gazette a public notice thereof (directly interested persons means suppliers of goods subject to the investigation or organizations thereof (limited to organizations in which the majority of their direct or indirect members are suppliers of the goods subject to the investigation), importers of goods subject to the investigation and organizations thereof (limited to organization in which the majority of their direct or indirect members are importers of the goods subject to the investigation), the applicant involved in the investigation (i.e., a person who has made a request prescribed in paragraph (4), (12), (21) (including the cases where applied pursuant to paragraph (31) of Article 8 of the Act) or (26) of Article 8 of the Act; the same applies in this Article) and other persons regarded by the Minister of Finance as having a particular interest in the investigation; hereinafter the same applies):
+Article 8.When a decision has been taken to initiate the investigation referred to in paragraph (5), (13), (22) (including the cases where applied mutatis mutandis pursuant to paragraph (31) of Article 8 of the Act) or (27) of Article 8 of the Act (hereinafter simply referred to as “investigation”, except in Article 14, paragraph (1) (excluding the items thereof) of Article 16, Article 17 and Article 19), the Minister of Finance shall promptly notify this decision and the matters set forth in the following in writing to the directly interested persons (directly interested persons means suppliers of goods subject to the investigation or organizations thereof (limited to organizations in which the majority of their direct or indirect members are suppliers of the goods subject to the investigation), importers of goods subject to the investigation and organizations thereof (limited to organizations in which the majority of their direct or indirect members are importers of the goods subject to the investigation), the applicant involved in the investigation (i.e., a person who has requested under paragraph (4), (12), (21) (including the cases where applied mutatis mutandis pursuant to paragraph (31) of Article 8 of the Act) or (26) of Article 8 of the Act; the same applies in this Article) and other persons who are found by the Minister of Finance to have a particular interest in the investigation; hereinafter the same applies) and shall also give in the official gazette a public notice thereof:

 (ii)the descriptions, brands, types and characteristics of the goods subject to the investigation;